juergenweb/FrontendContact/README.md

 ![alt text](https://github.com/juergenweb/FrontendContact/blob/main/images/save-action.jpg?raw=true)

 *Limitations:* Only all standard fields of the form (gender, surname, lastname,...) can be saved inside a page.
 If you have added some additional fields, they cannot not be stored at the moment.

+## Extra module FrontendContact Manager

+This module includes an extra module called FrontendContact Manager which is optional and has to be installed manually.
+This module adds a new page under the setup navigation menu item and this page contains all messages inside a paginated table.

+You can search this table for a specific message by using certain filter criteria, so it should be a helper module for administrators.
+This module works only if you have selected to save messages as pages too.

 ## Multi-language
 This module is ready for usage in multi-language site.